skyflowapi/skyflow-iOS/README.md

 ### Event Listener on Collect Elements

-Helps to communicate with skyflow elements / iframes by listening to an event
+Helps to communicate with skyflow elements by listening to an event

 ```swift
 element!.on(eventName: Skyflow.EventName) { _ in